 They Are Independent

 Cats are fiercely independent, and if you have ever heard of the phrase “like herding cats” then you will know what I’m talking about.
 They will do what they like when they like, and there is no point in trying to change this, it will be a futile exercise.
 They expect to eat when they want to, hunt when they want to, and receive attention when they want it.
 They are your master and you should never forget it!
-At the same time, this is an utterly adorable personality type, that will have you enamored with them for many years to come.
+At the same time, this is an utterly adorable personality type, that will have you enamoured with them for many years to come.
+If you want to travel with your cat and keep it dependent on you make sure to invest in a cat backpack.

 They Will Scratch